 Prior to joining the firm, Julia was an associate at a boutique health care firm where she focused her practice on physicians and physician practices, representing clients in group practice formation, management and professional service relationships, and practice sales and acquisitions.

-Julia also worked at the U.S. Department of Health and Human Services in Washington, D.C., where she served as subject-matter expert on privacy rights including HIPAA, the Privacy Act and privacy regulations.
+Julia also worked at the U.S. Department of Health and Human Services in Washington, D.C., where she served as an authority on privacy rights including HIPAA, the Privacy Act and privacy regulations.
 During law school, she completed a legal internship with the Greater New York Hospital Association.

 - Counsels physicians and hospitals on the sale and purchase of medical practices and facilities, drafting asset purchase agreements